ttwd80/understanding-git/README.md

 Decision not to use `virtualenv`
 ===
 I want the packages in the `Python` environment to be isolated from what ever has been installed on the current machine.
 The [package](https://virtualenv.pypa.io/en/stable/) `virtualenv` solves this.
 However, I do not want to have to run `source bin/activate` to activate the environment.

-I created a directory under `~/.learning-git/python3-modules` that would store the modules and will mounted as `/usr/local/lib/python3.8/site-packages` when Python is executed in the Docker container.
+Instead of directly using `virtualenv`, I decided to use `pipenv` (which use `virtualenv` internally).
+There is no need to activate the environment, but I do need to add use `pipenv run python` instead of just using `python`.